BrunoBernardino/push-zap/README.md

 To "install":

-Locally, after pulling, `npm link`, otherwise `npm install -g push-zap`
+`npm install -g push-zap`, or if you're developing locally, `npm link`.

 To learn more about it: